What Is Memory Foam? A Comprehensive Guide

 • Overheating: One of the most common complaints associated with memory foam is heat retention.
 The density of memory foam can trap body heat, causing some sleepers to feel uncomfortably warm during the night.
 This issue is especially relevant for individuals who tend to sleep hot.

-• Cost: Memory foam mattresses are by far the most expensive choice for a mattress, which is another issue you need to consider.
+• Cost: Memory foam mattresses are by far the most expensive choice for a mattress, which is another issue you need to consider if you're on a budget.
 If you want to get an exceptionally high-quality memory foam mattress, be prepared to pay a high price tag for it.

 • No Water Resistance: Water and moisture, in general, can harm memory foam mattresses and shorten the life of the mattress by degrading the foam.
 Cleaning and maintaining a memory foam mattress in good condition would be a hassle if you live in a region with high humidity or have kids or pets who are prone to spills or accidents.